Ahmed Jaouadi

-In 2025, he became double World Champion in the 800 m and 1500 m freestyle events in Singapore.
+In 2025, he became World Champion in the 800 m and 1500 m freestyle events in Singapore.

 Career

 2021

 While still in high school, Jaouadi won three medals at the Arab Swimming Championships (short course) in Abu Dhabi in October 2021 at the age of 16.

 Two months later, he claimed first place in the 200 m and 400 m freestyle events at the French Junior Championships and finished third in the 200 m individual medley.

 2022

 At the 2022 African Swimming Championships in Tunis, Jaouadi competed in the senior category, winning gold in the 400 m and 1500 m freestyle, silver in the 800 m freestyle and 4×200 m relay, and bronze in the 200 m freestyle.

 2023

 At the French Junior Championships in Chartres, he took silver in the 400 m, 800 m, and 1500 m freestyle.

 Later, at the Summer Open Junior Championships in Poitiers, he won gold in the 400 m and 1500 m freestyle and silver in the 800 m freestyle.

 Upon aging out of the junior category, he joined Philippe Lucas’s elite group in Martigues.

 At the French Short Course Nationals in Angers, he won the 400 m freestyle final.